The last abortion clinic in Kentucky is going to court to stay open

-Kentucky's lone abortion clinic is bracing for a legal fight against health regulators and the state's anti-abortion governor.
+Kentucky's lone abortion clinic is embroiled in a legal fight against health regulators and the state's anti-abortion governor.

-The stakes are high: If the EMW Women's Surgical Center in downtown Louisville loses, Kentucky will become the first state in the nation with zero abortion clinics.
+The stakes are high: If the clinic, the EMW Women's Surgical Center in downtown Louisville, loses, Kentucky will become the first state in the nation with zero abortion clinics.

-The showdown starts Wednesday at 9 a.m. in a Louisville federal courtroom and centers around a state law that requires EMW to have agreements with a local hospital and an ambulance service for its patients, in the event of an emergency.
+The showdown started Wednesday in a Louisville federal courtroom and centers around a state law that requires EMW to have agreements with a local hospital and an ambulance service for its patients, in the event of an emergency.

-State regulators say those services are necessary for women's health and claims EMW is not in compliance with the law.

-The fight began in March, when Gov. Matt Bevin's office informed EMW that it was not in compliance with state rules.
-The clinic called the move "blatantly unconstitutional" in a lawsuit seeking an injunction, and said, if EMW was forced to close, "Kentucky women would be left without access to a critical and constitutionally protected medical procedure."
+The clinic called the move "blatantly unconstitutional" in a lawsuit seeking an injunction, and said that if EMW was forced to close, "Kentucky women would be left without access to a critical and constitutionally protected medical procedure."

 Related: Kentucky’s Last Abortion Clinic Sues State to Stay Open